Esther Pt. 4: God Works in the Trenches

 Closing in Prayer

-Together, bring your words of praise, thanksgiving, confession and requests to the Lord who hears our every prayers
+Bring your words of praise, thanksgiving, confession and requests to the Lord who hears our every prayers.
+Together, end with the Lord's prayer:

 Our Father in heaven,